-- Keep claims simple - a claimant should use the simplest available legal basis in order to obtain the desired remedy; in particular, allegations of fraud, dishonesty and bad faith should be approached with caution as they can be difficult to prove, especially when the alleged conduct can be easily explained by extraneous circumstances or lack of business foresight or acumen.
-In practice, an arbitral tribunal may be reluctant to find that a poor business decision amounts to a breach of a good faith or best efforts obligation.
+- Keep claims simple – a claimant should use the most straightforward available legal basis in order to obtain the desired remedy; in particular, allegations of fraud, dishonesty and bad faith should be approached with caution as they can be difficult to prove, especially when the alleged conduct can be easily explained by extraneous circumstances or lack of business foresight or acumen.
+In practice, an arbitral tribunal may be reluctant to find that a poor business decision amounts to a breach of good faith or a best efforts obligation.

 Some of the tactics for bringing a claim against a JV partner can also be adapted to defending a claim.
 Again, clear factual arguments that justify actions on the basis of commercial considerations are likely to convince an arbitral tribunal.

 The following tactics may also assist a respondent in defending possible arbitration claims:

 - Shifting the blame on the claimant or other partners in the JV – a JV requires the cooperation of all the parties: they are all responsible for its success.
 A respondent accused of acting uncooperatively in the management of the JVC may be able to argue that the claimant was really at fault or that actions of another partner acting uncooperatively caused the loss or damage in question.